takemobiteam/takemobi-test.github.io/docs/index.md

 ## Bookings & Flights Overview

 A **Booking** represents a need for a one-way Transfer (a ride in a vehicle) for a group of passengers (1 or more).
-A group represented in a single Booking generally has booked a tour together, will be on the same flight, and will be staying at the same **Hotel**.
+A group represented in a single Booking generally has booked a tour together, will be on the same flight, and will be staying at the same hotel.

 For every group who books a tour together, there will generally be 2 one-way Bookings sent to Mobi because there are 2 one-way Transfers.
 For example, if the group is going to Cancún, there would be the following 2 one-way Bookings: